 The country has high levels of binge drinking.
 Of those who do drink, 59% of them engage in “heavy episodic drinking”.

-The WHO defines this as consumption of “60 or more grams of pure alcohol on at least one occasion at least once per month”.
-This is the equivalent of drinking four 340 millilitres bottles of beer or 600 millilitres of white wine in one sitting.
+The WHO defines this as the consumption of “60 or more grams of pure alcohol on at least one occasion at least once per month”.
+This is the equivalent of drinking four 340 milliliters bottles of beer or 600 milliliters of white wine in one sitting.

 In 2016, South Africa ranked 23rd out of 195 countries for heavy episodic drinking among those who drink.